Cancer Canyon

 Let me tell you about a man who spent more than 1,000 days and nights hiking over 12,000 miles through this canyon.
 Harvey Butchart was a mild-mannered Math Professor from Northern Arizona University in Flagstaff who loved this canyon; he spent every spare moment here.
 Over the years he lost a dear friend and hiking buddy on one of the trails and the time away from his family tested his marriage.
 He wrote the guide to Grand Canyon Hiking – Grand Canyon Treks.

 "He believed that the unexpected is the essence of exploration, he kept his descriptions to a minimum and his directions understated, even vague.
-Hikers using his book soon learn that what Butchart calls an 'interesting route' might well be a foot-wide ledge on the brink of a 400-foot-high cliff." – John Stanley, The Arizona Republic, September 23, 2013
+Hikers using his book soon learn that what Butchart calls an 'interesting route' might well be a foot-wide ledge on the brink of a 400-foot-high cliff."

 Take a deep breath, accept where you are, trust your instincts and have faith.
 Take Harvey's advice and believe that the unexpected is the essence not only of exploration, but of life.
 Harvey didn't hike the same trail 1,000 times, he explored the canyon.
 He did not tie himself to a tree.